top of page

 If this blog resonated with you, here are two resources that will deepen your skills in treatment planning and working with complexity:

-This self-paced training gives you clear, evidence-informed strategies to tease apart overlapping conditions.
-It’s designed for clinicians who are navigating comorbidity, diagnostic uncertainty, and nuanced presentations—so you can move from confusion to clarity and ensure your treatment planning is accurate and clinically sound.
+This self-paced training provides clear, evidence-informed strategies to tease apart overlapping conditions.
+It’s designed for clinicians navigating comorbidity, diagnostic uncertainty, and nuanced presentations—so you can move from confusion to clarity and ensure your treatment planning is accurate and clinically sound.

 👉 Learn more about the Differential Diagnosis Training →

 If treatment planning often feels overwhelming, this structured resource will help you turn assessment data into a working formulation and treatment plan.
-It gives you a framework to simplify complexity, while still allowing the flexibility clients with multiple diagnoses and trauma histories need.
+It provides a framework to simplify complexity while still allowing the flexibility clients with multiple diagnoses and trauma histories need.

 👉 Explore the Case Formulation & Treatment Planning Resource →